How many ethnic groups? Ethnic composition of the population of Russia. How many peoples live on the territory of Russia? Small nations of Russia

 What is the Russian nation

-List of all nationalities in the RF
+List of all nationalities in the Russian Federation

 The list of nationalities is presented in the table:

-The largest peoples of Russia
+The largest nations of Russia

 You can also distinguish groups of peoples.
 The largest group is the Slavs.